Lloyd Worrall branches are open. Read our update Our update

-Lloyd Worrall is a trading division of Grafton Merchanting GB.
-Welcome to Grafton Merchanting GB’s privacy note.
+Lloyd Worrall is a trading division of Grafton Merchanting GB Ltd (GMGB).

-Grafton Merchanting GB respects your privacy and is committed to protecting your personal data.
+GMGB respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data whenever that information is provided to us.
-This includes when you, or your business, request information from us, contact us (or we contact you), apply to set up an account with us, purchase goods or services from us, use our website(s)/apps, [connect with us via social media], link to or from our website(s)/apps, or any other engagement we have with you (regardless of where you are based).
+This includes when you, or your business, request information from us, contact us (or we contact you), apply to set up an account with us, purchase goods or services from us, use our website(s)/apps, connect with us via social media, link to or from our website(s)/apps, or any other engagement we have with you (regardless of where you are based).
 It also tells you about your privacy rights and how the law protects you.

-Click here to view the Terms & Conditions of Use for Trade.
+Click here to view the Terms and Conditions of Website Use

-This privacy notice aims to give you information on how Grafton Merchanting GB collects and processes your personal data in our dealings with you, including in providing goods and services to you, and including any data you may provide through this our website.
+This privacy notice aims to give you information on how GMGB collects and processes your personal data in our dealings with you, including in providing goods and services to you, and including any data you may provide through this our website.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.